 Under our bylaws, directors are elected by a plurality of the votes properly cast.
 This means that the three director nominees receiving the highest number of affirmative votes will be elected as directors.
 You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
-Withholding authority to vote your shares will have no effect on the election of those nominees.
-Broker "non-votes" (as defined below) will have no effect on the election of the nominees (Proposal No. 1).
+Withholding authority to vote your shares with respect to one or more director nominees will have no effect on the election of those nominees.
+Abstentions and broker "non-votes" (as defined below) will have no effect on the election of the nominees.

 Under our bylaws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Third Amended and Restated Certificate of Incorporation, or certificate of incorporation, or bylaws.
-Abstentions and broker "non-votes" do not have an impact on Proposal Nos.
-2, 5, 6 and 7.
-Because Proposal Nos.
-3 and 4 require an affirmative vote of a majority of the outstanding shares entitled to vote thereon, abstentions and broker "non-votes" on Proposal Nos.
-3 and 4 will effectively be counted as votes against these proposals.
+Abstentions and broker "non-votes" do not have an impact on such proposals.

 If you authorize your proxy to vote your shares electronically via the Internet or by telephone, or, if you properly marked, signed, dated and returned the proxy card mailed to you, the shares that the proxy represents will be voted in the manner specified on the proxy.
-If you properly signed and returned a proxy card but no specification is made, your shares will be voted (i) "for all" on the election of the director nominees named in this Proxy Statement, (ii) "for" the approval of the amendment to our second amended and restated 2018 stock option and incentive plan to increase the number of shares of common stock issuable under the plan, as described in this Proxy Statement, (iii) "for" the amendment to our certificate of incorporation that increases the number of authorized shares of common stock from 150,000,000 to 300,000,000, (iv) "for" the amendment to our certificate of incorporation that limits liability for certain officers to the maximum extent permitted by Delaware law, (v) "for" the ratification of a non-binding advisory vote on compensation of our named executive officers, (vi) for the ratification of a non-binding advisory vote of "one year" as the frequency of future advisory votes on the compensation of our named executive officers, and (vii) "for" ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+If you properly signed and returned a proxy card but no specification is made, your shares will be voted (i) "for all" on the election of the director nominees named in this Proxy Statement, (ii) "for" the approval of the amendment to our second amended and restated 2018 stock option and incentive plan to increase the number of shares of common stock issuable under the plan, as described in this Proxy Statement, (iii) "for" the amendment to our certificate of incorporation that increases the number of authorized shares of common stock from 150,000,000 to 300,000,000, (iv) "for" the amendment to our certificate of incorporation that limits liability for certain officers to the maximum extent permitted by Delaware law, (v) "for" the ratification of a non-binding advisory vote on compensation of our named executive officers, (vi) for the ratification of a non-binding advisory vote on the compensation of our named executive officers, and (vii) "for" ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.